 The new application titled “CFL Connect” launched during the 2016 pre-season.
 The reaction was nothing short of superb.
-Stat entry time has been sped up, live stats are now delivered to the public as soon as they are entered.
+Stat entry time had been sped up, live stats were delivered to the public as soon as they are entered.
 New technologies allowed us to provide instant updates on the front-end without the need to refresh your browser.

-By utilizing Azure and AWS cloud servers we can mirror the data to a separate server for 3rd party API access without causing stress to the live database that compiles all the stats.
-Overall the platform has revolutionized the data being captured and the way it is delivered to the public.
+By utilizing Azure and AWS cloud servers we directly mirrored the data to a separate server for 3rd party API access without causing stress to the live database that compiled all the stats.
+Overall the platform revolutionized the data being captured and the way it is delivered to the public.

 “Working closely and interactively with us, they have created a system that is capable of replicating our statistical reports in an elegant way, and that will be the foundation of our game stats production indefinitely.”